sensiml/sensiml_xG24_dual_audio_imu_capture/README.md

-# SensiML IMU and Microphone Capture Example #
+# SensiML xG24 Microphone and IMU Data Capture Example #

 ## Summary ##

-This project uses the xG24 dev board (BRD2601B) the onboard I2S microphone sensor, and the onboard IMU to simulate a "smart lock" .
-This example project uses the Knowledge Packs created by SensiML along with the microphone and IMU component drivers running in a bare-metal configuration.
-The sensor data output is passed to the Machine Learning model created using SensiML's analytics studio, which is downloaded as a Knowledge Pack and incorporated into a Simplicity Studio V5 project to run inferences on the xG24.
+This project uses the EFR32xG24 Dev Kit Board with the onboard IMU and I2S microphone sensosr to take audio and motion measurements and send data via serial UART.
+A basic python script is also provided to capture the data and store as a wav file for the audio and a CSV file for the IMU data.
+The example project uses the I/O Stream service along with Microphone and IMU component drivers running in a bare-metal configuration.
+Sensor data from the I2S Microphone and the SPI IMU is transferred over virtual COM port (VCOM) at 921600 baud.
+The sensor data output data rate is configured at 16 kHz while the IMU is set to sample at 102.3 Hz.

-Software Components used: I2S Microphone, Simple LED, IO Stream: USART, Sleeptimer
+Software Components used: I2S Microphone, Simple LED, IO Stream: USART, Sleeptimer, IMU

 ## Gecko SDK version ##

-v4.0.2
+v4.02

 ## Hardware Required ##

-- One xG24 development kid (BRD2601B)
+- One EFR32xG24 Dev Kit Board (Link currently unavailable)

 - One micro USB cable